skeeto/skeeto.github.com/_posts/2019-12-28-Unintuitive-JSON-Parsing.markdown

     01

 Is this invalid, one number, or two numbers?
-According to the lexer and parser model describe above, this is valid and unambiguously two concatenated numbers.
+According to the lexer and parser model described above, this is valid and unambiguously two concatenated numbers.
 Here's what my parser says:

     $ echo '01' | tests/stream